kanisterio/kanister/docs/install.rst

 ===========================================

-Kanister defines a few `Custom Resource Definitions (CRDs) <https://docs.kanister.io/architecture.html#custom-resources>`_ to express backup workflow and their execution.
+Kanister defines a few `Custom Resource Definitions (CRDs) <https://docs.kanister.io/architecture.html#custom-resources>`_ to express and execute data protection workflows.
 By default, these CRDs are managed (created/updated) by the Kanister controller.

-If the Kanister controller doesn't have the authorization to create or update CRDs, you can disable that using the ``controller.updateCRDs`` helm flag.
-If set to ``false``, helm will manage the CRDs instead of the Kanister controller.
+If the Kanister controller doesn't have the permissions to create or update CRDs, you can disable that using the ``controller.updateCRDs`` Helm flag.
+If set to ``false``, Helm will manage the CRDs instead of the Kanister controller.